Salice Law

 DIVORCE

-At Salice Law, I am dedicated to providing exceptional family law services across Arizona, delivering personalized, compassionate, and effective legal counsel.
+At Salice Law, we are dedicated to providing exceptional family law services across Arizona, delivering personalized, compassionate, and effective legal counsel.
 Family law issues can be emotionally charged, and our experience allow us to guide clients through these challenges with clarity and professionalism.
+Salice Law represents clients in a range of family law matters through litigation, negotiations and mediations.
+Areas of practice include but are not limited to: divorce, paternity, custody, support, and adoption.

 To read more on divorce see A.R.S.
 Section 25-312